AliRezaJoodi/AVR_Projects/Thermometer_LM35/README.md

 ### Project Information
 Title:               	Thermometer Using LM35
 MCU:                 	ATmega32
-Clock Frequency:     1.000000 MHz
+Clock:		     	1.000000 MHz
-Voltage References:  AVCC (5V)

 ### Folder and Files Information
 It has included: